Eren Derdiyok

-Eren Derdiyok (born 12 June 1988) is a Swiss professional footballer who plays as a striker.
+Eren Derdiyok (born 12 June 1988) is a Swiss former professional footballer who played as a striker.
 He is a former Swiss international.
+Derdiyok has played for ten different clubs in Europe, as well as a one year stint in Uzbekistan's capital with Pakhtakor FC.

 Early life

-Derdiyok was born in Basel, Switzerland, into a Kurdish family from Turkey.
+Derdiyok was born in Basel, Switzerland, into a Kurdish family from Silvan, Diyarbakır, Turkey.
 He also holds Turkish citizenship.

 Club career

 Old Boys Basel

 From an early age Derdiyok played his youth football for the Basel local football club BSC Old Boys Basel and advanced through the ranks.
 In summer 2005 he advanced from their U-18 team to the first team, who played in the Swiss 1.
 Liga the fourth tier of Swiss football.
 He immediately became regular player and scored 10 goals in just 18 appearances in the first half of the season.
 In the second round of the 2005–06 Swiss Cup OB were drawn at home in the Schützenmatte against FC Basel.
 The match took place on 22 October and Basel walked away with a 6–1 victory.
 It was Derdiyok who scored the consolation goal.